MrAndrey24/TS-JWT-SecureAPI/README.md

-# Todo-app
+# TS-JWT-SecureAPI

-React and TypeScript To-Do List Project with Client-Server Architecture

-This project is a to-do list built with React and TypeScript, structured with a client-server architecture.
-The code is organized into separate folders for the client and the server, ensuring a clear separation of responsibilities.

-Key Features:

-# JWT (JSON Web Token):
-JSON Web Token is used to authenticate users and validate their permissions, ensuring they can use the application securely and efficiently.
+This project, TS-JWT-SecureAPI, serves as a testament to my proficiency in TypeScript.
+Through meticulous design and implementation, I have integrated JWT authentication into the backend, leveraging a robust Node structure.

-# Dockerization:
+# Key Features
-The application is containerized using Docker to create images and containers for long-term maintainability.
-This approach ensures straightforward and effective management of the environment, enhancing the application's portability and scalability.
+- JWT Authentication
+JSON Web Token is employed to secure routes, allowing seamless user authentication.
+Each request is meticulously validated, ensuring access only to authenticated users.

+- Data Security
+With JWT in place, this API guarantees that specific users can access their data securely.
+Robust verification processes are implemented, enabling efficient and safe retrieval of user-specific information.

+- Prisma ORM Integration
+The project utilizes Prisma ORM to create a sophisticated database.
+Prisma facilitates seamless execution of tailored queries, enhancing the efficiency and flexibility of the application.